Prez Makes a Pit Stop

 Steve's 15 minute stop-by visit of Fred turned into a

 2-1/2 hr epoch storytelling of Steve's life journeys.
-Steve spends considerable
+Steve, who spends considerable

 time now in France, was visiting a friend in Roosevelt NJ, called upon Fred in